pyepics/pyepics/doc/installation.rst

     '/home/user/.venv/Py314/lib/python3.14/site-packages/epics/clibs/linux64/libca.so'

 which will print out the full path of the CA dynamic library that will be used.
-And note that if `epicscorelibs`_ is imported, the CA library will be
+And note that if `epicscorelibs`_ is imported, the CA

     >>> import epics
     >>> import epicscorelibs
     >>> epics.ca.find_libca()
-    '/home/user/.venv/Py314/lib/python3.14/site-packages/epicscorelibs/lib/lica.so'
+    '/home/user/.venv/Py314/lib/python3.14/site-packages/epicscorelibs/lib/libca.so'

 With the Epics CA library loaded, you will also need to be able to connect to Epics Process Variables.
 Generally, these variables are